-Desired Form New buildings are block scale, up to seven New buildings are primarily house and small apartment scale, up to four stories above grade and 50 feet in height, located close to front property line, with active frontages along ground level.
-Building may be increased by one story and height may be increased up to 55 feet if the building and site design exceeds the setback minimum requirements by notable additional setback increments.
-Building mass steps down to 35 feet when adjacent to residential districts.

-Streetscape and Public Realm Improvements

-Active streetscape providing continuity with adjacent areas.
-Commercial frontages such as shopfronts, arcades, or galleries; wide sidewalks; and street trees support interesting, safe, and comfortable walking environment.
+Desired Form New buildings are block scale, up to seven New buildings are primarily house and small apartment scale, up to four stories above stories above grade and 80 feet in height, located close to the front property line, with grade and 50 feet in height, located close to active ground floor activities.
+The building front property line, with active frontages mass steps down to 45 feet when located along ground level.
+Building may be adjacent to an MUN neighborhood.
+Building increased by one story and height may be mass along the street edge should be increased up to 55 feet if the building and articulated with balconies and terraces and site design exceeds the setback minimum the building base should include human requirements by notable additional setback increments.
+Building mass steps down to scaled detailing.
+35 feet when adjacent to residential districts.
+Streetscape Active streetscape providing continuity with and Public adjacent areas.
+Commercial frontages such Realm as shopfronts, arcades, or galleries; wide Improvements sidewalks; and street trees support interesting, safe, and comfortable walking environment.

-Range of tree-lined walkable streets will continue adjacent street pattern while also opportunities providing for future development to extend the street grid.
+Range of tree-lined walkable streets will continue adjacent street pattern while also providing opportunities for future development to extend the street grid.
 Commercial frontages such as shopfronts. arcades, or galleries; wide sidewalks; and street trees encourage interesting, safe, and comfortable walking environment, while yards, porches, stoop, and forecourt may extend privacy to residential frontages.

-Parking

-either behind buildings or in above- or underground parking structure.
+Parking either behind buildings or in above- or underground parking structure.
 On-street public parking spaces are provided.
 Parking ratios are lower due to available transit and shared parking options.